 The rules requirements may not provide for every eventuality.
-In any such case, it is the duty of the appropriate organisers and officials to decide in a sporting spirit and adhere as closely as possible to the intention of the rule's requirements.
+In any such case, it is the duty of the appropriate organisers and officials to make a decision in a sporting spirit and adhere as closely as possible to the intention of the rules requirements.